Updated: Mar 7

-Scam texts are the messages you get where it’s from a random number or someone who may try to steal your identity.
-These texts usually are not traceable and have no name or personal information who the individual behind the phone may be.
-They also are sometimes accompanied by scary looking links which you absolutely should not click on.
+Scam text messages are the are the ones you receive from a random number that is asking for personal information and may be trying to steal your identity.
+These texts usually are not traceable and have no name attached to it so that you can not find the person behind the phone number.
+These messages are also sometimes accompanied by scary looking links, which you absolutely should not click on.

 Unfortunately, since these texts are untraceable and do not follow the guidelines to have a case, they do not apply.
 Therefore, with these types of texts, your best bet is to delete them.
-If you are unsure if the text is a scam or spam, you can send in a screenshot to your TCPA attorney and they will tell you if you have a case.
+If you are unsure if the text is a scam or spam, you can send in a screenshot to your TCPA attorney and they will tell you if you have a case or not.

-These are the type of texts you want to look out for because with these you may have a case.
-The texts that are considered spam usually come from companies and have the option to opt out and are sent .
-Although, as a lot of you may have noticed, sometimes you still get those messages after replying stop.
+These are the type of text messages our TCPA lawyers are lookin for to make a case.
+The texts that are considered spam usually come from companies and have the option to opt out and are sent.
+These messages may include an option to opt-out, but even after opting out, some people may still receive these messages.

 What Guidelines Qualify my Spam Text for a Case?